Undergraduate Catalog 2017-2018

-The Office of College Advancement is responsible for advancing the mission of the College and developing financial support for the College from alumni, faculty and staff, the community, and private industry.
+The Office of Institutional Advancement and External Affairs is responsible for advancing the mission of the College and developing financial support for the College from alumni, faculty and staff, the community, and private industry.
 The CSI Foundation, Inc. was established to provide leadership and volunteer assistance to the College in its fundraising programs.

 The CSTEP program seeks to increase enrollment and graduation, among historically underrepresented students, in undergraduate and graduate programs leading to professional licensure or to careers in the fields of science, technology, and education at the College of Staten Island (CSI).
 Through exposure to research opportunities in technology, scientific research, and teaching, CSTEP students will begin to view themselves as professionals and will help to reshape the culture of these professional fields as they reach their desired career goals.